jazzyisj/save-tts-messages/README.md

 **BONUS - OPTIONAL TTS MESSAGE HISTORY**

-This default components in this package will also record messages to a TTS history file to  `/config/www/tts_message_history.txt` using the built in [file integration](https://www.home-assistant.io/integrations/file/).
+This default components in this package will also record messages to the file `/config/www/tts_message_history.txt` using the built in [file integration](https://www.home-assistant.io/integrations/file/).

 **You must manually create a blank file `/config/www/tts_message_history.txt` and restart Home Assistant after installing this package for tts message history to function.**  The tts_message_history.txt file can also be *cleared* at any time, **but not deleted**.
 Note that it takes a moment for the last message to be recorded in the history file.

 If you don't want to use message history just delete the indicated sections of code.